Layloe/Elisa/README.md

 2023-10-23
 -frontend is broken ?_? was working yesterday oof
 -go to git to see history on how I broke it

+2023-10-24
+-finally found why my frontend was crashing by using githubs timeline -was an auto added import statment on NewPostPage.js
+- now back on fixing multi posts to api